AndBible/docs-wiki/Developer-documentation.md

 - Do not write too long lines (120 characters should be your guide)
 - Preferrably write new code in Kotlin (i.e. if you need to create new file, create Kotlin file)
+- If you are planning to work on stuff that involves touching a lot of Java files, please discuss with Tuomas first.
+We are gradually migrating Java files to Kotlin and that should probably be done first.

 ### Branch naming